“Style on a budget: rustic guesthouse goes eco-modern among the forests and frosted mountains north of ravishing Lake Ledro”

 - Well being

-Children are very welcome, and there's a lovely playroom with books and games, as well as an outdoor pool and mountain bikes to borrow.
+Children are very welcome, who will enjoy the outdoor pool, and there are mountain bikes to borrow.
 Kids under 3 can stay in their parents' room for free, and rollaway beds and cots are available on request.
+Kids can play board games and read books in the hotel's common area.

 Children (4-12 years)